ericyuxuanye/Environment-Framework/doc/src/Model.md

     Write a text file, easy to read in text editor.

-- Each to load/save by program
+- Easy to load/save by other tools.

     Use standard format like csv, json, xml etc.

 - Make it simple

-    If model data structure is complex, may save different part into its own file, like:
+    If model data structure is complex, save different part into its own file, like:

-    - Save a tensor into csv file, can use Excel to view it.
+    - Save a matrix into csv file, can use Excel to view it.
     - Save complex data using json file.

-- Robust and backward compatible
+- Robust and compatible

     Model data structure may change overtime.
-When design and change model data, should be able to process old data files saved by previous version of software.
+When design and change model data, shoule make new data not break old code, and new code not break on old data.

+    For row based data:
+        - Do not delete an old column.
+Can make the old data column empty, or minimum sized valid value.
+        - Add new column at end.

+    For data with named fields:
+        - Add new field with new name.
+        - Do not delete a field required by old code.